official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 358. Copies of the letter were circulated widely within the MOD, and to Mr Hoon.

-[^195] Letter Brummell to McKane, 24 August 2001, ‘Iraq’.
+[^195]: Letter Brummell to McKane, 24 August 2001, ‘Iraq’.
-[^196] Manuscript comment McKane to Manning, 3 September 2001, on Letter Brummell to McKane,
+[^196]: Manuscript comment McKane to Manning, 3 September 2001, on Letter Brummell to McKane,
 24 August 2001, ‘Iraq’.

 260

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 359. Mr McKane responded to Mr Brummell’s letter on 16 October (see Section 3.1).